Manulife Financial: Too Cheap To Ignore (NYSE:MFC)

 For example, in terms of annual growth, the 12-month trailing growth rate comes in at 7.47%.
 This is more or less on a par with the 5-year growth rate of 7.79%, which is encouraging.
 If we go by the actual quarterly increases, though, and not annual increases, the latest increase back in February to CAD 0.28 was a sizable 12% increase.

 Dividend growth is important because it protects against purchasing power erosion.
 To see if MFC can afford these increases, we go to the cash flow statement.
 The above-mentioned trailing operating cash flow number of 21.4 CAD billion is the highest number we have seen in this key metric.
-Suffice it to say, since the dividend payment in this time period amounted to 1.642 CAD billion, there is not any issue here with affordability at present.
+Suffice it to say, since the dividend payment in this time period amounted to 1.642 CAD billion, there is no issue here with affordability at present.

 To get a read on how the dividend will fare going forward, we look at the underlying trends of MFC's debt to equity ratio and its interest coverage ratio.
 With respect to Manulife's debt to equity ratio, in the latest quarter, it came in at 0.23, which means we have an encouraging trend here (falling).
 With respect to interest expense, the interest coverage ratio comes in at 4.97 over the past four quarters.
 As long as this key profitability metric can remain close to the "5", level, we do not foresee any problems with sustained dividend growth.